Stanford Law Review: Admissions

+Rankings

+Among United States law journals, Stanford Law Review is ranked third by Washington and Lee University Law School and third by a professor at the University of Oregon School of Journalism and Communication.

 Notable alumni

 The review's editorial board has a president, who is effectively the editor-in-chief of the publication.
-The current president is Daniel Khalessi.
-Notable past presidents include Warren Christopher (1949), Brooksley Born (1964), Raymond C. Fisher (1966), David F. Levi (1980), Paul G. Cassell (1984), and Tony West (1990).
-Other notable alumni are William Rehnquist, Sandra Day O'Connor, Shirley Hufstedler, Joshua Bolten, Carlos Watson, Geoffrey Berman, and Peter Thiel.
+Notable past Presidents include Warren Christopher (1949), Brooksley Born (1964), Raymond C. Fisher (1966), David F. Levi (1980), Paul G. Cassell (1984), and Tony West (1990).
+Other notable alumni are William Rehnquist, Sandra Day O'Connor, Shirley Hufstedler, Joshua Bolten, Carlos Watson, Geoffrey Berman, Steven Menashi, and Peter Thiel.

 William Rehnquist and Sandra Day O'Connor

 Two of the most notable alumni members of the Stanford Law Review, former Supreme Court Justices Sandra Day O'Connor and William Rehnquist, attended Stanford Law School at the same time and graduated together with the class of 1952.
 The two future Supreme Court Justices became very close friends and even dated for a short time.
-In 2019, author Evan Thomas published, A Biography of Sandra Day O'Connor, in which he presented information that he obtained from Justice O'Connor's personal documents, kept closed at the Library of Congress, that in the spring of 1952, Rehnquist wrote a letter to O'Connor asking her to marry him.
+In 2019, author Evan Thomas published A Biography of Sandra Day O'Connor, in which he presented information that he obtained from Justice O'Connor's personal documents, kept closed at the Library of Congress, that in the spring of 1952, Rehnquist wrote a letter to O'Connor asking her to marry him.
 O'Connor turned down Rehnquist's proposal because she was then dating her future husband, John O'Connor.
-The two had publicly stated that they dated for a short time in Law School but Rehnquist's marriage proposal to O'Connor had been kept a secret.
-The two served on the Supreme Court together from 1981 until Rehnquist death in 2005.
+The two had publicly stated that they dated for a short time during law school but Rehnquist's marriage proposal to O'Connor had been kept a secret.
+The two served on the Supreme Court together from 1981 until Rehnquist's death in 2005.